karthikk1202/Lead_scoring_case_study/README.md

 Final Recommendations:
 Sales teams should focus on leads with scores above 80 for higher conversions.
-Periodically adjust the threshold based on business goals (volume vs. quality).
+Periodically adjust the threshold based on business goals (volume vs quality).
 Future improvements can explore advanced models (XGBoost, Random Forest) and deeper customer segmentation.